rithik-sandron/zro.earth/_posts/dev/java-part-1.md

 - Reference variables store values in ==Heap Memory==.
 - Reference variable is used to point object/values.

-> Classes, interfaces, arrays, enumerations, and, annotations are reference types in Java.

-> Strings and Arrays are reference type.
+> Classes, interfaces, arrays, enumerations are reference types in Java.
+IN that sense Strings(since it is a class) are also a reference type.

+### Pass by value
 When primitive data types are passed to a function, its value is passed and changing it will only reflect inside the block and not else where.
 This behavior is called `pass by value`.

+### Pass by reference
 When a reference type variable is passed to functions, the reference is passed, not the value itself. so making changes in the variable will reflect in the main function where the variable was passed as asrgs to the function.